hmqcnoesy/bomhog/README.md

 This works like crap on wifi.
 Use only on a wired connection.

-This will download each page (chapter) and save as a HTML files in `./html/xyz/...`.
+This will download each page (chapter) and save as HTML files in `./html/xyz/...`.

 ## Process